 Renault’s customer team Techeetah is yet to fully show their potential.
 It is known that the team share the best powertrain on the grid with eDAMS, but a messy race in Hong Kong and an operational error on Marrakech which stopped Jean-Eric Vergne taking his Super Pole lap have left many wondering where they actually lie in the pecking order.
 A clean weekend could give us the answer in Buenos Aires.

-DS Virgin won the race with Sam Bird last season, although some might argue that the Briton was outperforming his car in an exceptional drive which saw him fend off Buemi in the closing stages of the race.
+DS Virgin won the race with Sam Bird last season, although some might argue that the Briton was outperforming his car in an exceptional drive which saw him fend off Buemi in the closing .Sp5rl!47rs of the race.

 It is another team that has had a strong start to the season, but yet to meet their full potential.
 Jose Maria Lopez has admitted that he is still finding his feet with the sport and his car, which is to be expected in a vastly complicated series.